-- I am devouring law through the medium of mutton, and imbibing news with hot, bad, wine in Lincoln's Inn Hall this term.
-The talk is infinitely various, and not bad-i. e., not as bad as in the smoking-room of some West-end Clubs-where it oscillates between statistics and indecorums.
+Lincoln's Inn Hall this term.
+The talk is infinitely smoking-room of some West-end Clubs-where it oscillates between statistics and indecorums.
 I am a silent man, therefore have great opportunities for observation.
-Some few men, especially at the barthe most popular theme.
-One practical grievance mention it, pro bono publico.
+Some few men, especially at the bartable, talk shop, law reform, legal jokes, &c.
+The at which the "friends of Poland"-an elastic body- Working Man's College comes on the tapis, for its mention it, pro bono publico.
 The Chancery Judges and Benchers are in the habit of taking, from the library, books of which there is only one copy; and a young barrister or student who cannot afford to purchase expensive works, may wait hours before he can make a reference.
-No book should be taken from the library, save when there is a duplicate copy. - At the concert of the Guides at Exeter Hall last week, there was a cry for the Marseillaise.
+No book should be taken from the library, save when there is a duplicate

+- At the concert of the Guides at Exeter Hall last week, there was a cry for the Marseillaise.
 Qu'est-ce que c'est que la Marseillaise? one of the imperial band was heard to ask.
 Surely this tuneful innocent was a bright example of Napoleonic education.
-Louis Napoleon must be an effective chef d'orchestre. - There still seems some hideous, simious, vitality in "Comic Literature."
-What do you say to "A Comic Map of the Seat of War?"-It is actually vertisedi
+Louis Napoleon must be an effective chef

+- There still seems some hideous, simious, vitality in "Comic Literature."
+What do you say to "A vertised!

-- Isn't there some tragedy in connexion with the Perry Fund ?
-Perry wrote from Paris to tell the Windsor people to pay the money into a certain bank named by him; but as he suggested no conditions as to its disposal, the Windsor corporation seem to have thought (perhaps "they had heard something") it might go to the Bal Mabille ; so they withheld the cash.
+- Isn't there some tragedy in connexion with the Perry Fund?
+Perry wrote from Paris to tell the Windsor people to pay the money into a certain bank named by him; but as he suggested no conditions as to its disposal, the Windsor corporation seem to have thought (perhaps "they had heard something") it might go to the Bal Mabille; so they withheld the cash.
 Why was it subscribed?
 But it is subscribed, and why not give it to the Patriotic Fund?

-- Corporations connect themselves:--wasn't the Lord Mayor's Day in London very silly?
+- Corporations connect themselves:-wasn't the Lord Mayor's Day in London very silly?
 As to the procession (and here let it be suggested that there be no more puns about Moon), it was of course the bathos of pageant.
 But the dinner was worse.
 Not one good speech.
-Palmerston made people laugh in proposing (without one Cynthian reference) the Lady Mayoress; but it was boisterous rather than gay-the ci-devant jeune Whig is coming to that.
+Palmerston made people laugh in proposing (without one Cynthian reference) the Lady Mayoress; but it was hoisterous rather than gaythe ci-devant jeune Whig is coming to that.
 The reception of Lord Aberdeen, and of his sad, sagacious, still-for-peace speech, suggested that, as the most cautious is the most wise, he has gained in public position.
 His demeanour through the war has been in keeping with his grave duties: he leaves it to Lord John to be literary, and to Palmerston to be jocose.
 But even Tiverton may have to be serious when he gets to Paris.

-· Lord John offended the Bristolians by the tone of a pedagogue which he, perhaps unconsciously, assumed in his lecture on History at their Athenæum, while the apparition of a mousquetaire, bearing the name of Sir Robert Peel, astounded and delighted the provincial literati by the free and easy swagger of his oratory à coups de bâton.
+- Lord John offended the Bristolians by the tone of a pedagogue which he, perhaps unconsciously, assumed in his lecture on History at their Athenæum, while the apparition of a mousquetaire, bearing the name of Sir Robert Peel, astounded and delighted the provincial literati by the free and easy swagger of his oratory à coups de bâton.
 Bristol has not waited long to punish the Lord President for his airs.
-Don Carlos has been performed at the theatre in that city !
+Don Carlos has been performed at the theatre in that city!